 We are confident to be able to attract more partners to the ecosystem and are looking forward to really improve the lives of individuals suffering from neurological diseases in the long term.

-Dr. Patrick Griss is an Executive Partner of Zühlke Ventures, the investment arm of the Zühlke Group, and a board member of several disruptive companies.
+Dr. Patrick Griss is CEO of Zühlke Ventures, the investment arm of the Zühlke Group, and a board member of several disruptive companies.
 Using his experience as an operator in the HealthTech sector, he wears his Investor hat to identify top teams, business ideas and technologies, and lead them to success.